egoist/vbuild.js.org/docs/preprocessors-in-single-file-component.md

 ## Autoprefix

-No matter what CSS pre-processors you're using, the compiled css will be passed to `postcss-loader.`
+No matter what CSS pre-processors you're using, the compiled css (in single file component) will be passed to `postcss-loader.`

 So simply set `autoprefixer` option in `postcss` property: